Aeroluna/LunaCoopMod/README.md

 It seemed weird that these upgrades did not affect their champion counterpart.
 Fun fact: the Scout range upgrade at the Fleet Beacon *did* affect Mojo.
 Not sure why this was the exception.

-- Remove Disruptors.
+- Removed Disruptors.

-Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
+Disruptors are never used with Fenix because it benefits from none of Fenix's Champion AI perks.
 The disruptors have been moved to Karax.

 - Increased Fenix's (Arbiter) Stasis Field ability radius from 1.5 to 5.